firogh/notes/philosophy/epistemology.md

-[Knowledge by Acquaintance vs. Description](https://plato.stanford.edu/entries/knowledge-acquaindescrip/#Dis) Different processes: nature grow, creation direction vs string search, artificial translation direction vs 只有接受, 没有思维锻炼的机会. return to myself vs made mute beneath the constant need to pay heed to other selves (—which is what reading is!) -- Ecce Homo process to 'see'/experience philosophy vs symbols only dependent knowledge, the underlying vs superfical knowledge vs name of something, symbols
+[Knowledge by Acquaintance vs. Description](https://plato.stanford.edu/entries/knowledge-acquaindescrip/#Dis) Different processes: nature grow, creation direction vs string search, artificial translation direction vs 只有接受, 没有思维锻炼的机会. return to myself vs made mute beneath the constant need to pay heed to other selves (which is what reading is!) -- Ecce Homo process to 'see'/experience philosophy vs symbols only dependent knowledge, the underlying vs superfical knowledge vs name of something, symbols